Unit 5: A Place of Type

 “A successful urban type correlates the complex urban reality in its entirety.
 Urban types, one might say, are the quintessence of a city’s architecture”*.
 This year we are developing housing types that offer pleasure in use and resolves social, environmental and economic challenges.

 A type is not invented but developed in the course of a long optimisation process.
-Our Diploma studio 'Unit 5', at The Sir John Cass Faculty of Art, Architecture and Design, this year starts by studying housing from the 50s through to 70s.
+Our Diploma studio 'Unit 5', at The School of Art, Architecture and Design at London Metropolitan University, this year starts by studying housing from the 50s through to 70s.
 We will consider how these can be evolved to meet today’s needs and in so doing create original work.

 We agree with Rafael Moneo that the ‘most intense moments in architectural development are those when a new type appears’.
 We are exploring how to combine our culture’s preference for vertical living (i.e. in houses) with today’s demands for efficient land use and small footprints in the form of high density.